hanami/guides/content/v2.0/actions/inheritance.md

 end
 ```

-With this, any action requiring authentication could include the module.
+With this, any action requiring authentication can include the module.

 ```ruby
 module Bookshelf